GauriTr/TDS_project_1/README.md

 •	Users with high leader strength include well-known figures like Anuj-Kumar-Sharma and shradha-khapra, highlighting the importance of perceived authority in gaining followers.

 ## Actionable Recommendation

+•	Enhance Your Bio: Invest time in crafting a detailed and informative bio.
+Highlight your skills, projects, and interests.

+•	Focus on Quality Over Quantity: Instead of merely increasing the number of public repositories, prioritize the quality and relevance of your projects.

+•	Leverage Community Connections: Connect with influential users, especially those with high leader strength.
+Engage with their projects, contribute to discussions, and seek mentorship.

+•	Participate Actively on Weekends: Consider dedicating time on weekends to work on personal projects or contribute to open-source initiatives.

+•	Choose Popular Technologies: Stay updated with the most popular programming languages and technologies (e.g., JavaScript, HTML) as identified in the analysis.

+•	Engage with the MASAI SCHOOL Community: If you are affiliated with MASAI SCHOOL or similar institutions, leverage this network for collaboration and support.